Everything you ever wanted to know about net metering

 Net energy metering is designed to provide you with credits, but only for the amount of electricity that you use each year.
 That’s why it makes sense to get a system sized to your actual use.

-A recent report by the CPUC estimated that net metering will shift about $359 million in costs annually from customers who have solar panels to those who don’t.
+A report by the CPUC estimated that net metering will shift about $359 million in costs annually from customers who have solar panels to those who don’t.

 The CPUC reached that conclusion after conducting the first detailed income analysis of residential solar.
 The study found that the average median income of households with home solar is $91,210, compared with the state’s median income of $54,283.
 That means subsidies are flowing from lower income customers to wealthier ones.